kims-convenience/cart-service/README.md

 # Project Name

-A production-ready checkout system designed for scalability, observability, and clean architecture.
+A production-ready cart-checkout system designed for scalability, observability, and clean architecture.
 Built with Spring Boot and MySQL, deployed on Docker with monitoring through Grafana and Loki.

 ## 🚀 Features